HaydenS3/cse-569/fuzzing/logiops-fuzzing.md

 make
 ```

-Make says: WARNING: You are using outdated instrumentation, install LLVM and/or gcc-plugin and use afl-clang-fast/afl-clang-lto/afl-gcc-fast instead!
+`make` says: WARNING: You are using outdated instrumentation, install LLVM and/or gcc-plugin and use afl-clang-fast/afl-clang-lto/afl-gcc-fast instead!

 Create and mount ramdisk